 Senior Landscape Architect

 Mikyoung Kim Design is seeking a senior Landscape Architect with 8+ years of experience in design and construction.
 Applicants should have effective verbal and written communication skills and experience with project management in all phases of design and construction including construction administration and specifications.
 Candidates will be responsible for the efficient development of multiple projects at various sizes and complexities and should highlight their experience with construction management, schedule coordination and team/subconsultant management in their resume and portfolios.
 Visual portfolios should also include technical drawings, construction detailing and specifications from all stages of design.
+Applicants must have a Bachelor's degree or higher in Landscape Architecture or Architecture.
 Experience with clear and effective verbal, written and drawing communication is a requirement of this position.

 Please send a digital portfolio (<3 MB), letter of interest, CV, and 3 references to firstname.lastname@example.org to the attention of Bailey Guinn.